American burlesque: 1920–1930

-Columbia's American Wheel subsidiary went bankrupt in 1922, but executives and producers formed a new, independent circuit, Mutual, that took inspiration from modern Broadway revues like Earl Carroll's Vanities and the Ziegfeld Follies.
+Columbia's American Wheel subsidiary went bankrupt in 1922, but some of its executives and producers formed a new, independent circuit, Mutual, that took inspiration from contemporary Broadway revues like Earl Carroll's Vanities and the Ziegfeld Follies.
 Many performers and producers abandoned Columbia, which was seen as old-fashioned and in decline.
 At its peak, Mutual sent up to 50 shows on the road each year to cycle through as many affiliated theaters.
 Mutual's shows were more risque than Columbia's, but not as racy as shows mounted by local stock burlesque theaters such as the Minskys at the National Winter Garden on the Lower East Side.
-The popular burlesque show of this period eventually evolved into the striptease which became the dominant ingredient of burlesque by the mid 1920s.
+The popular burlesque show of this period eventually evolved to include striptease, which became the dominant ingredient of burlesque by the mid 1920s.
 The transition from traditional burlesque to striptease is depicted in the film The Night They Raided Minsky's (1968).
 Several performers claimed or have been given credit for being the first stripteaser.
 Comedians Bud Abbott, Lou Costello (not yet a team), Harry Steppe, Joe Penner, Billy Gilbert, and Rags Ragland, as well as stripteasers Ann Corio, Hinda Wausau, and Gypsy Rose Lee performed in Mutual shows.

 1930s and decline

 Mutual collapsed in 1931 during the Great Depression.
 As legitimate Broadway shows closed, stock burlesque impresarios like the Minskys expanded out of working class neighborhoods and into theaters in and around Times Square.
 Stock burlesque companies multiplied in other cities and snatched up former Mutual talent.
-By the late 1930s, clergy, anti-vice factions and local businesses cracked down on burlesque and began its downfall.
-Shows had changed from ribald ensemble performances of skits and musical numbers to a succession of solo stripteasers.
+By the late 1930s, shows had changed from ribald ensemble performances of skits and musical numbers to a succession of solo stripteasers.
+Clergy, anti-vice factions and local businesses urged crack downs on burlesque, which began its downfall.
 In New York, Mayor Fiorello LaGuardia clamped down on burlesque beginning in 1937 and effectively put it out of business by the early 1940s.
 Burlesque lingered on elsewhere in the U.S., increasingly neglected, and by the 1970s, with nudity commonplace in theatres, American burlesque reached "its final shabby demise".